MoroderMind/learning/README.md

-# learning
+# Exercises
-just a bunch of ipynb files i use for learning i am checking if this ssh key works kak altering additional stuff to test more
+Contains notebooks of exercises i do for self-learning